 How long can I wait before I have to enter Mexico with my visa?

 In theory, it is 180 days.
-However, I advise you to (re)enter within 120 days to begin the canje procedure (exchanging your visa for a resident’s card) .
+However, if you are completing the canje from the Riviera Maya, I advise you to (re)enter within 120 days to begin the canje procedure (exchanging your visa for a resident’s card) .

 Why?
 Because, if you start the canje procedure when your visa is about to expire, it may take longer.
 This is because your visa will have to be physically sent to Mexico City to be validated.
 Therefore, it could result in a longer period of time when you have neither a visa nor a resident’s card.